cjbottaro/tempest/README.md

   |> Topology.end_computation
 ```

-... should print out each line in `/usr/share/dict/words` with `!!` appended
+... and it should print out each line in `/usr/share/dict/words` with `!!` appended
 to them.

 ## Statistics (finding bottlenecks in your topology)